 According to Maersk and IBM, document processing & administration cost 20% of the transportation cost.
 Blockchain-based platforms help to reduce it significantly.
 The naval shipping industry, which moves about $3.2 trillion of goods worldwide, has been a notable laggard in digital development.
 Read more about blockchain potential in the Maritime industry.

 Potential of blockchain

-- The growing popularity of blockchain technology
+The growing popularity of blockchain technology

 Using blockchain in Maritime industry

-- Blockchain technology adoption
+Blockchain technology adoption

 The availability of the blockchain system for the Maritime market participants allows for a lot of information exchange and complete transparency.
 Transactions may occur outside the centuries-old system – without the participation of public trust institutions, directly between the parties that conclude them.
 Over time, many intermediaries will be driven out of the market because they will not be needed.

 Digital data records allow us to limit paper documents.
 Thus, problems in the global supply chain system are less frequent, including inaccurate information, delays due to data entry speed, and a lack of transparency.
 It allows to reduce costs, and as experts emphasize, about 80 percent of world trade uses maritime transport.
 Blockchain technology has the potential to increase trust among trading partners.
 They share the record of all transactions online, and authorized parties can access the data in real-time.